ARIA-Funded-TREND/HMS/README.md

 ## 🌐 Overview
 This repository provides a general reference implementation of Scalable Machines With Intrinsic Higher Mental States, extending prior work (adeel, 2025) with an open, scalable Cooperative Context-sensitive Cognitive Computation (Co<sup>4</sup>) architecture and early validation on large-scale benchmarks such as ImageNet-1K.

 This codebase is intentionally presented as a research platform rather than a finalized or optimized model.
-It is designed to support experimentation, understanding, and community-driven exploration of alternative architectural directions beyond standard attention mechanisms.
+It is designed to support experimentation, understanding, reproducibility of basic results, and community-driven exploration of work that goes beyond conventional AI toward real understanding.

 ## 🧠 Core idea